korupso/OVinder/documents/break-reports.md

 ## 29.07.2020
 I made a rather short break today, since I did not really have anything to do during it.
 Breaks feel more like a chore, when you're not hungry.

+## 30.07.2020
+I made a short break and ate some lunch.